New York Geology: Explore a Billion Years of Earth's History

 “Geologic Map of Northern Manhattan and the Bronx (modified after Schuberth, 1967),” USGS [Public Domain]

-These three strata shape the topography of Manhattan.
+Manhattan Schist, Inwood Marble, and Fordham Gneiss are the three strata of Manhattan’s bedrock.
 They are by no means arranged in simple layers like the leaves of a book but are complexly interfolded.
-Together they tell the story of a place that evolved through eons of time.
+They shape Manhattan’s topography.

 Manhattan Schist exposed at The Lake in Central Park